heiniglab/POLII_pausing/README.md

 This git repository is accompanied by a Zenodo repository that hosts relevant data sets available at: **10.5281/zenodo.5236311**

+# Computational Requirements
+The following computational resources are recommended to execute the whole script

+* 360GB RAM
+* 16 Cores

 # Script Execution
 1) Clone this repository with **git clone https://github.com/heiniglab/POLII_pausing.git**
 2) Specify working directory in Transcriptional_Pausing.R (line 2)